We love our Dogs and a lot of our work is looking after dogs. We offer an extensive service for our Canine clients including:

 We offer a full breeding service from preconception to post birth.

 Dr Ambrose has a special interest in behavior and has attended many behavioral seminars.
 He also a member of Australian Veterinary Behaviour Interest Group.
 Behavioural consults take a longer time than usual consults and a pre consult behavioural questionnaire needs to be filled out before your initial behaviour consult.
-Nervousness, Anxiety or aggression can be helped.
+Nervousness, Anxiety or Aggression can be helped.
+Many Behavioural problems require a multimodal approach of medication, management as well as ongoing training.
+Dr Digby works closely with Barker Behaviour and Training to provide training for his clients and their dogs.
 Is your Dog wandering at night and becoming vague?
 Treatment for Mature Cognitive Dysfunction will help everybody sleep.

 A Major component of our Canine practice is skin and ear problems.
 All our vets have a special interest in dermatology.
 Skin scrapings and ear smears and a full history are routine to help us diagnose and treat the problem.
 Allergy testing and food elimination trials and flea treatment can be part of the overall plan to control your dog’s scratching.
 We offer advice for the control of chronic allergic skin disease.